aspose-total/Aspose.Total-Products/total/en/python-net/conversion/emf-to-vcf/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EMF to VCF?</h2>

+EMF (Enhanced Metafile) is a vector image format used to store images and graphics.
+It is widely used in Windows operating system.
+VCF (vCard File) is a file format used to store contact information such as name, address, phone number, email address, etc. It is widely used in email clients and other contact management systems.
+Converting EMF to VCF is necessary to store contact information in a standard format.

-For a Python developer, who is trying to add a EMF to VCF conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into VCF format.
+<h2>How Aspose.Total helps for EMF to VCF Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It helps to automate the conversion process from EMF to VCF.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that makes this conversion easy using Python.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into VCF format.
+This process is simple and easy to use and can be used to convert EMF to VCF quickly and efficiently.

 {{% /blocks/products/pf/feature-page-summary %}}